denniskuijs/openremote/docs/research_decouple_data.md

 <img src="./Media/lifecycle_policy_schedule.png" width="1000">

 After that, you can create a schedule to specify how often the snapshots should be created.
-With a `Custom Policy`, you can configure up to 4 different schedules.
+With a `Custom Policy`, you can configure up to `4` different schedules.
 At this stage, you can also set the retention period, determining how long the snapshots will persist.
 This can be specified either as a number of days or based on the number of recurring snapshots.

 Optionally, You can configure a few advanced settings such as:

 - `Tags`: You can specify tags that need to apply on a specifc snapshot, or you can simply copy the tags from the resource.
-- `Snapshot archiving`: You can specify if the snapshot needs to be archived, this setting is only available when the schedule creates an snapshot at least every 28 days.
+- `Snapshot archiving`: You can specify if the snapshot needs to be archived, this setting is only available when the schedule creates an snapshot at least every `28` days.
 - `Fast Snapshot Restore`: You can specify if fast snapshot restore needs to be enabled for the snapshots that are being created by this policy.
 Fast Snapshot restore is expensive, so only enable this feature when it's really necessary
 - `Cross Region Copy`: You can specify if the snapshot needs to be copied to other regions.
-You can copy snapshots up to three different regions.
+You can copy snapshots up to `3` different regions.
 - `Cross Account Copy`: You can specify the AWS Account IDS with who you want to share the snapshots created with this policy.
 - `Pre/post scripts`: If you have selected instance as an resource type, you can specify which scripts need to be executed on the `EC2` machine before and after snapshot creation.